expressjs/morgan/README.md

 ### write logs to a file

+#### single file

-Simple app that will log all request in the Apache combined format to the file "access.log"
+Simple app that will log all requests in the Apache combined format to the file `access.log`.

 ```js
 var express = require('express')